sdp-srh/course2022/README.md

 # Projects
 Hello World: A basic example to start a java program
 Examples: Contains some basic examples shown during the course
+ProjectWorkSample: a basic web application that connects to a postgres database

 # Installation
 Java Runtime: